-The Board delegates to the Executive Committee or its designee the authority to modify, reinstate and/or extend the Eligibility Window at its discretion.
+The Authority Board delegates to the Authority President/CEO or his or her designee the authority to modify, reinstate and/or extend the Eligibility Window at his or her discretion.

 (2) Supplemental Compensation and Benefits.

 Eligible Employees are entitled to receive the supplemental compensation and benefits set forth below for a maximum of one hundred eighty (180) days beginning on the first day of Active Duty ("Eligible Period").
 The Eligible Period shall include any period during which an Eligible Employee receives compensation pursuant to Section 395.02 of the Military & Veterans Code, any Memorandum of Understanding between the Authority and its employees, or other applicable Authority policy.